Mercury Contaminated Fish Tissue

 Nonpoint Source Characteristics

-Long Lake T48 R5w S6 is considered a Shallow Seepage under the state's Natural Community Determinations.
+Horseshoe Lake is considered a Deep Seepage under the state's Natural Community Determinations.

 Natural communities (stream and lake natural communities) represent model results and DNR staff valiation processes that confirm or update predicted conditions based on flow and temperature modeling from historic and current landscape features and related variables.
 Predicated flow and temperatures for waters are associated predicated fish assemblages (communities).
 Biologists evaluate the model results against current survey data to determine if the modeled results are corect and whether biological indicators show water quaity degradation.
 This analysis is a core component of the state's resource management framework.
 Wisconsin's Riverine Natural Communities.

-Shallow seepage lake describes the depth and location of the lake in a watershed.
+Deep seepage lake describes the depth and hydrologic charactertistics of the lake.
 These variables affect the lakes response to watershed variables.